ethan4984/rock/DESIGN.md

 These are all special operations that require special permissions to invoke.

-### Trivial Share-Point
+### Portal link over shared memory

-Shared memory for object passing can be extremely powerful when paired with the right protocols and interfaces to reduce complexity.
+Shared memory for object passing can be very powerful when paired with the right protocols and interfaces to reduce complexity.

 Certain applications require less safety and assurance than others.
 For example, a unidirectional queue from user-space to kernel-space requires minimal safe-guard.
 Another common application is shared metadata between multiple instances of the same server, requiring only locking.
 These basic applications are all that is required for the multi-server scheduling interface to function.